Ranking the Top 5 Topps Baseball Card Set Designs of All Time

 1. 1953 Topps

 The only set I’m confident will always be in my Top 5 is the 1953 Topps Baseball set.
 It’s stood the test of time from Topps’ early days as one of the greatest set designs ever; the player portraits are gorgeous.
-Plus, the black or red boxes along the bottom with the player name, position, and team and the diamond-shaped team logo are simple but well-executed bonuses.
+Plus, the black or red boxes along the bottom with the player name, position, team, and the diamond-shaped team logo are simple but well-executed bonuses.

 A few other sets I considered were 1975, 1960, 1959, 1969, and 1987.
 What’s funny, though, is if you ask me to put this list together in another few months, you’ll probably get a completely different answer (other than 1953).
 I’d love your thoughts on the best-looking Topps Baseball card designs.
-Feel free to share your opinion in the comments or on Twitter and happy collecting!
+Feel free to share your opinion in the comments or on X/Twitter, and happy collecting!